 More information on plants that improve air quality can be found here.

-How do indoor plants affect people’s mood?
+How do indoor plants affect people’s moods?

-People are often surprised on how beneficial indoor plants are.
+People are often surprised at how beneficial indoor plants are.
 Not only do plants clean the air, but they also reduce noise levels and stress in the workplace.
 For more information on the benefits of indoor plants, click here.

 Are indoor plants expensive?